-Referring to P300 ERPs used in guilty knowledge tests, Lykken opined: "Because such potentials are derived from brain signals that occur only a few hundred milliseconds after the GKT [sic; guilty knowledge test] alternatives are presented, and because as yet, no one has shown that humans can alter these brain potentials at will, it is unlikely that countermeasures could be used successfully to defeat a GKT [sic] derived from the recording of cerebral signals" (Lykken, 1998, p.
+Referring to P300 ERPs used in guilty knowledge tests, Lykken opined: "Because such potentials are derived from brain signals that occur only a few hundred milliseconds after the GKT [sic; guilty knowledge test] alternatives are presented, and because as yet, no one has shown that humans can alter these brain potentials at will, it is unlikely that countermeasures could be used successfully to defeat a GKT[sic] derived from the recording of cerebral signals."
+(Lykken, 1998, p.
 293).

-Superficially considered, this expectation seems intuitively reasonable, although it clearly conveys a lack of awareness of the now sizeable literature on voluntary control of ERPs (Elbert, Rockstroh, Lutzenberger, & Birbaumer, 1984).
-Nevertheless, our major novel findings here are: (1) The six-probe, P300-based concealed information test paradigm can be defeated, and RT analysis cannot help with identification of any particular individual using explicit countermeasures, which can be made covert and undetectable, mental, or subtly physical.
-(2) The oneprobe protocol can also be explicitly defeated; however, it remains possible that RT could be used to detect explicit countermeasure users in this protocol.
+Superficially considered, this expectation seems intuitively reasonable, although it clearly conveys a lack of awareness of the now sizeable literature on voluntary control of ERPs; e.g., Elbert, Rockstroh, Lutzenberger, & Birbaumer, (1984.)
+Nevertheless, our major novel findings here are: 1) The 6-probe, P300-based concealed information test paradigm can be defeated, and that RT analysis can not help with identification of any particular individual using explicit countermeasures, which can be made covert and undetectable, mental or subtly physical.
+2) The 1-probe protocol can also be explicitly defeated, however it remains possible that RT could be used to detect explicit countermeasure users in this protocol.
 This is based on our finding that there was no overlap of RT distributions to irrelevant stimuli from countermeasure and innocent conditions.
-However, as will be discussed further below, the one-probe protocol is subject to residual effects of countermeasure training on future occasions without explicit countermeasure use.
-Indeed, in view of the results of the third week of the one-probe study, we speculate that defeat of the six-probe paradigm-like the oneprobe paradigm-might also not even require explicit countermeasures after having had a practice session with explicit countermeasures.
+However, as will be discussed further below, the 1-probe protocol is subject to residual effects of countermeasure training on future occasions without explicit countermeasure use.
+Indeed, in view of the results of the third week of the 1-probe study, we speculate that defeat of the 6-probe paradigm--like the 1-probe paradigm--might also not even require explicit countermeasures after having had a practice session with explicit countermeasures.
 This is an as yet untested empirical question.

 The mechanism of the successful explicit countermeasure in both protocols is to covertly destroy their intended oddball paradigms whereby probes and targets are the sole rare, meaningful stimuli and thus lead to large P300 responses in comparison to the frequent, meaningless irrelevant stimuli.
-By executing covert responses to the irrelevant stimuli (one-probe paradigm) or stimulus categories (six-probe paradigm), the subject puts all stimuli on a more equivalent footing regarding probability and meaningfulness, and thus, the P300 s tend toward similar amplitude to all stimuli.
+By executing covert responses to the irrelevant stimuli (1 probe paradigm) or stimulus categories (6 probe paradigm), the subject puts all stimuli on a more equivalent footing regarding probability and meaningfulness, and thus, the P300s tend towards similar amplitude to all stimuli.

-Regarding countermeasures in tests of deception based on autonomic responses, the National Research Council report stated, "A series of studies by Honts and his colleagues suggests that training subjects in...a combination of physical and mental countermeasures can substantially decrease the likelihood that deceptive subjects will be detected ... " (National Research Council, 2003, p.
-143; see also Honts et al., 1996).
+Regarding countermeasures in tests of deception based on autonomic responses, the National Research Council report stated, "A series of studies by Honts and his colleagues suggests that training subjects in...a combination of physical and mental countermeasures can substantially decrease the likelihood that deceptive subjects will be detected..."
+(National Research Council, 2003, p.
+143; see also Honts et al., 1996.)
 A particular concern according to the National Research Council report has involved the difficulty in detecting mental countermeasures in concealed information tests using autonomic responses.
-The degree of accuracy reduction of the present countermeasures in P300-based concealed information tests is similar to what one sees with the use of (somewhat different) countermeasures in autonomic response-based tests; however, at least with the P300based one-probe protocol, explicit countermeasure use-mental or physical (both were used here)-may be detectable with RT observations, as discussed above.
+The degree of accuracy reduction of the present countermeasures in P300-based concealed information tests is similar to what one sees with the use of (somewhat different) countermeasures in autonomic response-based tests, however, at least with the P300-based 1-probe protocol, explicit countermeasure use-mental or physical (both were used here) - may be detectable with RT observations, as discussed above.